BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/claims.md

 ### EVM Hook - EVM Action

-The user deploys or interacts with a smart contract using their Evmos account or send a transfer using their Web3 wallet.
+The user deploys or interacts with a smart contract using their Butane account or send a transfer using their Web3 wallet.
 Once the EVM state transition is successfully processed, the claimable amount corresponding to the EVM action is transferred to the user address: